Tackling the disability and employment gap

 The report strives to spark fresh dialogue between policy makers, disabled people, businesses and charities, providing a framework for supported people into work and health and employment support.

-Alongside this report VODG has been hosting a series of events to share good practice to inform the Government’s recent Green Paper consultation.
+Alongside this report VODG hosted a series of events to share good practice to inform the Government’s recent Green Paper consultation.